anyafp/ece4960/_labs/lab7.md

 ## Kalman Filter (Sanity Check)

 Finally, we put together all the values we found in the previous section.
-This is illustrated in the code snippet below along with the Kalman Filter code provided to us
 Below is the code snippet showing a summary of the above two sections, where we obtained the d and m values, got the A, B and C matrices, and calculated the covariance matrices.
 We discretized the A and B matrices, and calculated the KF estimation before running it on some data I had from Lab 6.

 <style type="text/css">
   .gist {width:750px !important;}